wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 5.0 =
+= 5.0.1 =
-Added ability to use plugin groups to disable/enable plugins.
-Added taxonomy to group plugin filters.
-Fixed a problem with plugin filter permalinks not having the ending slash if the permalink structure uses it.
-Cleaned up old code.
+Moved function call to correct old group members from the activation function to the init call.